 3. What you want them to talk about / focus on.
 They are writing a lot of references and may have a template they use to get them started.
 Sharing precisely what you are looking for can help them tailor the letter to you.

 4. Due date and how to submit.
 Including file format, printed vs. emailed, letterhead, and signature requirements.
-These details ensure your reference arrives at the right place at the right time.
+These details ensure your reference arrives at the right place and time.

-No matter who your reference is (teacher, coach, supervisor), make sure to check in with a reminder a few days before the deadline if materials can be submitted electronically.
-If you need to mail a physical copy, remind them at least a week ahead.
-Don’t forget to thank them and give them an update on your application.
+No matter who your reference is (teacher, coach, supervisor), check in with a reminder a few days before the deadline if materials can be submitted electronically.
+Remind them at least a week before you need to mail a physical copy.
+Don’t forget to thank them and update them on your application.
 Your references will want to celebrate your success!

 Example Email